 Pharmacokinetic Enhancers

-Pharmacokinetic enhancers are a class of drugs used in the treatment of HIV.
-When pharmacokinetic enhancers are used in combination with other HIV-fighting medications the treatment regimen is referred to as antiretroviral therapy (ART).
+Pharmacokinetic (PK) enhancers are a class of drugs used in the treatment of HIV.
+When PK enhancers are used in combination with other HIV-fighting medicines, the treatment regimen is referred to as antiretroviral therapy (ART).

 HIV life cycle